Wiznet/WIZ750SR/README.md

 - Improvements:
-  - While IP address allocation using DHCP, the device can be searchable using the Configuration tool and it can change the mode(AT mode <-> GW mode).
+  - While IP address allocation using DHCP, the device can be made searchable using the Configuration tool and it can change the mode(AT mode <-> GW mode).

 v1.2.5 Stable